Jinchu/covid-plotter/README.md

 ## Before you start

 You need to define the method for delivering static assets, in this case, images.
 This is done in `config.py`.
-Just modify the line following line.
+Just modify the following line.

 ```python3
 STATIC_CONT = 'https://www.example.com/plots/'
 ```

 I personally have a separate volume under my nginx container, which is shared with this app.
-Onces a stats of a country are requested the resulted graph is stored in to that volume and served by the nginx.
+Once stats of a country are requested the resulting graph is stored into that volume and served by the nginx.
 I have configured that url in my version of `config.py`.

 ## Testing

 First of all jump to the webapp directory.
 It's probably wise to check that nothing has got broken.
 Rename `test-fetchPatientData-Dockerfile` to `Dockerfile` build and run.
-This is does very basic unit testing.
+This does very basic unit testing.

 ```bash
 cp Dockerfile true-Dockerfile